Do you feel like a large portion of your paycheck goes to household items?

 How many different house cleaners do you own?
 If you would have looked under my kitchen sink a year ago the whole thing would have packed been full.
 I felt like I needed a different cleaner for every area of my house.

 That is when I came across different DIY cleaning solutions.
-I love these cheap eco-friendly options!
+I love cheap eco-friendly options!

 My favorite DIY All-Purpose Household Cleaner: